THE CONCEPT OF UTILITY AND THEORY

 RELATIONSHIP BETWEEN TOTAL UTILITY AND MARGINAL UTILITY

 There is a unique relationship between total utility (TU) and marginal utility (MU).
 Their relationship can be summarized in the following ways: The Marginal utility begins to fall right after the first unit of the commodity has been consumed and continues to diminish until it reaches zero and below.
 In contrast, however, total utility increases right from the first unit consumed although the increase is small for every extra unit consumed At the point where the marginal utility reaches zero, i.e. where the MU curve cuts the x-axis, total utility reaches its maximum point.
-This point is called saturation point.
-When the marginal utility becomes negative, total utility begins to fall and when the MU curve descends below the x-axis, the TU curve begins to slope downwards.
+This point is called the saturation point.
+When the marginal utility becomes negative, the total utility begins to fall and when the MU curve descends below the x-axis, the TU curve begins to slope downwards.

 Total utility and marginal utility schedule

-Units Consumed Total utility Marginal utility
+Units Consumed Total Utility Marginal utility

 1 2 3 4 5 6 7 10 16 20 23 25 22 17 10 6 4 3 2 -3 -5